rishiagl/anya/README.md

 ## Setup and installation

-### For Windows user:
+### For Windows users:

 Please setup [WSL](https://learn.microsoft.com/en-us/windows/wsl/install#prerequisites) if not done already done with the following details:
 - use version 2
-- use a debain based distro
+- use a Debian-based distro

-Open the linux CLI and folow the [guide](#Guide).
+Open the Linux CLI and follow the [guide](#Guide).

-### For Linux user:
+### For Linux users:

-Please check your linux distribution is based on debian if not then please lookup into setup/Makefile in the repository and find suitable packages for installation.
+Check if your Linux distribution is based on Debian if not then please lookup into setup/Makefile in the repository and find suitable packages for installation.

-Further [guide](#Guide) is focused towards user having Debain.
+Further [guide](#Guide) is focused on users having Debian.

 ### Guide:

 Follow the below steps:

-* **Step 1 : Clone**
+* **Step 1: Clone**

-    cd to your working directory and clone the repository. we will refer to working directory as \<work-dir>.
+    cd to your working directory and clone the repository. we will refer to the working directory as \<work-dir>.

     ``` bash
     cd \<work-dir>;